 Friendly Visitor Program

 Friendly visitors are volunteers who reach out to their neighbors to offer friendship, company, conversation and a listening ear.
 To learn more about this program, sisit our Brochures Page to download download the Friendly visit brochure.

 Seniors who need assistance shopping for groceries can be linked with a volunteer shopper.
 The shopper will pick up a grocery list at a senior’s home, go to a local supermarket of the senior’s choice, purchase the groceries, and help the senior unpack and store the food.
 Seniors pay only for the actual cost of the groceries purchased.
-For additional information, download our Grocery Shopping Service Brochure.
+For additional information, download our grocery shopper brochure.

 A senior volunteer will pick up books, DVDs or books on tape at the library and deliver them to the home of a senior who can’t get out to the library.
 Two to three weeks later the volunteer will return, pick up the material, and deliver fresh material.
 This program is operated in collaboration with the Goodnow Library.
 For additional information, download the Goodnow-to-go brochure.